lSeneka/azure-servicebus-issue/README.md

     Both of these tests do pretty much the same:
     1. Creates a set of invalid messages (3 messages)
     2. Sends these messages to the topic by means of test client sender **ServiceBusTopicSenderClient**
-    3. Creates a **processor** and thereby start reading messages from the subscription
+    3. Creates a **processor** and thereby starts reading messages from the subscription
     4. Check if the count messages processed by **EventHandlersDispatcher.dispatchToHandler** is equals to the expected size of sent messages
     5. Then reads all the messages from the DLQ expecting that all sent messages should end up there.
-    6. Checks if subscription is empty by means of test receiver client **ServiceBusTopicReceiverClient**
+    6. Checks if the subscription is empty by means of test receiver client **ServiceBusTopicReceiverClient**
     7. Check if DLQ for the subscription is empty by means of test DLQ receiver client **ServiceBusDLQForTopicReceiverClient**

-    >The only difference is that: one of test uses **EventProcessorManualCompleteClientPool** and sucessfuly passes and another uses **EventProcessorAutoCompleteClientPool** and always failes
+>The only difference is that: one of test uses **EventProcessorManualCompleteClientPool** and successfully passes and another uses **EventProcessorAutoCompleteClientPool** and always fails